 Life insurance is a product offered by a company to guarantee financial compensation upon the death of an individual.
 If the insured person passes away within the legal terms of the contract, the beneficiary will receive a monetary payout specified in the contract.
 This life insurance payout is typically in a single lump-sum payment.

 At its most basic level, the point of life insurance is to help support your loved ones when they can no longer rely on your salary or income after your untimely death.

-Yes, we know this topic can be sad and painful to think about, but it’s incredibly important to have a back-up plan for your loved ones.
+Yes, I know this topic can be sad and painful to think about, but it’s incredibly important to have a back-up plan for your loved ones.